zoff99/_vagrantci_/README.md

 # VagrantCI

+### Overview
 a Poor Man's CI System using Vagrant and VirtualBox

-### Overview
-microG GmsCore is a free and open implementation of the Google Play Services Framework.

 ### Features
 - a CI System (almost compatible with circle CI command syntax)